atet/virtual/README.md

 * This introduction to virtualization only covers what's absolutely necessary to get you up and running
 * You are here because **you're tired of reinstalling operating systems and waiting for updates** when something goes wrong
-* We will be using the free and open source Docker CE framework on the $10 Raspberry Pi Zero W
+* We will be using the free and open source Docker framework on the $10 Raspberry Pi Zero W

 --------------------------------------------------------------------------------------------------